A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: The impact of variations in the density parameters

-However, once we pick a case where the ICs are greatly affected, we see a difference, which is illustrated by the following model displayed in Fig.~\ref{fig:wConst-R}.
-Here, we omit $\Lambda$ (as in the case of Figure ~\ref{fig:wConst-L}), but additionally we reduce the density parameter for radiation by half, compared to its standard value, while increasing the density parameter for the CDM component accordingly.
+However, once we picked a case where the ICs were greatly affected, we see a difference, which is illustrated by the following model displayed in Fig.~\ref{fig:wConst-R}.
+Here, we omitted $\Lambda$ (as in the case of Figure ~\ref{fig:wConst-L}), but additionally we reduced the density parameter for radiation by half, compared to its standard value, while increasing the density parameter for the CDM component accordingly.
 Since radiation is the dominant component in the early Universe, such an extreme change affects the ICs critically (top panel of Fig.~\ref{fig:wConst-R}).
 Now, we can see a clear difference between the results from the public and the amended CLASS code in the expansion history, as well as in the spectra.
 Also, matter-radiation equality $a_{\text{eq}}$ and recombination $a_{\text{rec}}$ are shifted to a later cosmic time, and the present-day expansion rate of $H_0 = 95.54$ km/sec/Mpc, is much higher compared to the configured value of $H_0 = 67.56$ km/sec/Mpc.

-Of course, the adoption of the concordance ICs, while modifying the density parameter for the radiation component is not in agreement with observations, for both versions of the code.
-Obviously, this is not a viable procedure in the computation of cosmological models, because it breaks the connection between the ICs and $H_0$ established by the concordance model, as we already discussed.
-In fact, the importance of adopting (keeping) the standard value for the radiation density parameter, especially by excluding it from MCMC parameter space searches, has been known and is handled that way by observational campaigns which apply the standard scheme, see e.g. \citet{Abbott2022} and \citet{Alam2021}.
-To summarize, provided the density parameter of radiation is the same as in the standard, concordance model, the variation of the remaining parameters leads to the same results for both computational procedures, i.e. for both the public CLASS code and our amended CLASS code.
+Of course, the adoption of the \qn{concordance EDs}, while modifying the density parameter for the radiation component is not in agreement with observations, for both versions of the code.
+Obviously, this is not a viable procedure in the computation of cosmological models, because it breaks the connection between the EDs and $H_0$ established by the concordance model, as already discussed.
+In fact, the importance of adopting (keeping) the standard value for the radiation density parameter, especially by excluding it from MCMC parameter space searches, has been known and is handled that way by observational campaigns which apply the standard scheme, see for example, \citet{Abbott2022a} and \citet{Alam2021}.
+To summarize, provided the density parameter of radiation is the same as in the standard, concordance model, the variation of the remaining parameters leads to the same results for both computational procedures, for both the public CLASS code and our amended CLASS code.